armory/docs/content/en/armory-cdaas/concepts/ui/configuration-ui.md

 - **Metrics Provider**: The metrics provider that you want to use.
 For information about adding a metrics provider, see Integrations[#integrations].
 - **Analysis Range**: The time range that you want to analyze.
 - **Queries**: One or more query templates to use for the analysis.
 For the query template, you need the following:
-   - Name: Provide a descpritive name
+   - Name: Provide a descriptive name
    - Upper Limit:
    - Lower Limit:
    - Query Template